Eeps30/sbi-software-test/README.md

 - Make all tests pass consistently
 - Add more robust error handling for each route
 - add any new tests that can be helpful
+- add a modern front end to the api you just fixed.
+For example, use React, Vue, Angular or Ember to replace the jade server side templates.
+We do use React so using React will allow us to evaluate your code to the best of our ability, but use whatever Framework/Library you feel most comfortable in.

 ## Contents